Horsfield's Babbler

 About the Horsfield's Babbler

 The Horsfield's Babbler belongs to the family Pellorneidae, within the order Passeriformes.
-These birds typically live average 4-6 years, up to 8 years recorded..
+These birds typically live approximately 6-8 years, with the potential to live up to 10 years in optimal conditions..

 How to Identify a Horsfield's Babbler